Below is a

 It includes books, sheet music, sound recordings, documentaries, films, audiovisual recordings, journals and other serials, and theses in analogue and digital format.

 Usages autochtones des plantes médicinales du Québec, Les fleurs (vol. 4).
 Isabelle Kun-Nipiu Falardeau.
-Montcalm, Quebec: Éditions La Métisse, 2015–2018.
+Montcalm, Que.: Éditions La Métisse, 2015–2018.

-The culmination of 15 years of research, the main difference between this book and others on the same subject is the sharing of practical rather than theoretical knowledge.
-Isabelle Kun-Nipiu Falardeau teaches how to make remedies, explains traditional methods and offers the teachings of the elders who kindly showed her their ancestral knowledge.
+This project is the culmination of 15 years of research, solitary life in the forest, self-directed studies, personal experiences, and trips to meet Elders from different Indigenous nations in Quebec.
+The main difference between this book and others on the same topic is that the information is practical rather than theoretical.
+Isabelle Kun-Nipiu Falardeau describes how to prepare remedies, explains traditional methods, and offers the teachings of Elders who have agreed to share their ancestral knowledge with her.